google/WebFundamentals/src/content/en/tools/chrome-devtools/console/command-line-reference.md

 ![Example of using a more complicated XPath selector](images/xpath-p-a-example.png)

-Similar to the other selector functions, `$x(path)` has an optional second parameter, startNode,that specifies an element or node from which to search for elements.
+Similar to the other selector functions, `$x(path)` has an optional second parameter, startNode,that specifies an element or Node from which to search for elements.

 ![Example of using an XPath selector with startNode]()